squaremo/rabbit.js/README.md

 Still on major version `0`, though in use in a number of places, I believe.

-For the minute there are two branches: `master` continues the original implementation, based on node-amqp. `amqplib` has a reimplementation based on amqplib, which I believe to be the Way Forward.
-These are available in npm as "regular" versions (e.g., 0.2.2), and "amqplib" versions (e.g., 0.2.1-amqplib).
-The features and API are equivalent in equivalent version numbers.

-Version 0.2.2 will likely be the last version based on node-amqp.
+Version 0.3.0 is built on [amqplib][].
+Previous versions, of which v0.2.2 was the last, used [node-amqp][].

 ## Uses

-This library is suitable for co-ordinating peers (e.g., Node.JS programs), acting as a gateway to other kinds of network (e.g., relaying to browsers via SockJS), or simply as a really easy way to use RabbitMQ.
+This library is suitable for co-ordinating peers (e.g., Node.JS programs), acting as a gateway to other kinds of network (e.g., relaying to browsers via SockJS), and otherwise as a really easy way to use RabbitMQ.

 ## API